Scheduling with Gaps: New Models and Algorithms: Introduction

 \section{Introduction}

-We consider scheduling of unit jobs, with given release times, where the number or size of the gaps in the schedule is taken into consideration, either in the objective function or as a constraint.
-The problem of minimizing the number of gaps arises naturally in minimum-energy scheduling with deadlines, because in some scenarios the energy consumption associated with a schedule is a linear function of the number of gaps.
-To our knowledge, this is the only scheduling model in the literature that considers gaps in the schedule as a performance measure.
+We consider scheduling of unit-length jobs with release times, where the number or size of the gaps in the schedule is taken into consideration, either in the objective function or as a constraint.